samuelrajgarikimukku/sql-data-warehouse-project/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── eda_analysis/ # SQL queries for EDA
-|   └── eda_analysis                    # SQL scripts for EDA and business analysis
+│   ├── advanced_analytics/ # SQL scripts for advanced analytics and reporting
 │
 ├── tests/                              # Data quality checks, validation queries, and test scripts │